From a Distance: Magdalene Survivors Together charity version

 "From a Distance" became a 2011 charity single in support of Magdalene Survivors Together, a charity set up in July 2009 by Steven O'Riordan focusing on the human rights aspect of the Magdalene Laundries in Ireland.
 The 2011 single directed by O'Riordan had vocal participation from several artists: Sinéad O'Connor, Tommy Fleming, Brian Kennedy, Daniel O'Donnell, Ann Scott, Moya Brennan, Charlie Landsborough, Patrick Sheehy, Lumiere and the Scottish Glasgow Gospel Choir.

-The track was produced by John Reynolds and Tim Oliver and mastered at Soundmastwers, London.
+The track was produced by John Reynolds and Tim Oliver and mastered at Soundmasters, London.
 Tesco Ireland, Beaumex Ireland and Believe Digital distributed the single online and it was made available in Tesco stores through Ireland.
 The proceeds would go to build an Irish national monument for the Magdalene women.